 Smaller volumes

-be chemically treated.
+‘Teaspoon chemistry’ is a term some service technicians use to describe how hot tubs should be chemically treated.
 Due to the smaller water volumes, lesser amounts of treatment products are added as opposed to a pool—teaspoons of this or capfuls of that—as opposed to kilograms of this or litres of that.
-Many hot tub owners think that more
+Many hot tub owners think that more is always better, so they add more treatment product(s) than necessary, which only creates more problems.

 Hot tub volumes vary from as low as 567 L (150 gal) for residential hot tubs to as high as 9464 to 11,356 L (2500 to 3000 gal) or more for commercial units.
-No matter the volume, the turnover rate (the amount of water in gallons/litres that flows through the entire system once)
+No matter the volume, the turnover rate (the amount of water in gallons/litres that flows through the entire system once) is anywhere from 15 to 45 minutes for hot tubs compared to six to eight hours for pools.

-Aeration (jetted water) also causes pH to rise by introducing additional hydroxide ions (OH) into the water.
+Aeration (jetted water) also causes pH to rise by introducing additional hydroxide ions (OH–) into the water.
 Careful and consistent pH testing is needed to make sure the increased pH level does not affect water balance or cause cloudiness/scaling.

 Water balance in hot tubs